 That chewy, dense texture sometimes found in roasted pumpkin seeds can really turn people off from the whole Halloween tradition – but it doesn’t have to be that way.

 You can make totally crispy pumpkin seeds from your jack-o-lantern (and other fall veggies) and the method might surprise you.
 The trick is to soak them in water first.
 Truly.
 It’s easy!
+And delicious.
+Readers rave about them!.

 Making pumpkin seeds hardly takes a recipe, and the soaking process has the bonus of decreasing nutrient inhibitors and increasing nutrition immensely (see my series on soaking grains for more).